hpc-carpentry/hpc-chapel/_episodes/13-synchronization.md

 x.writeXF(value)	//will assign the value no matter the state of x, and then set the state as full x.readXX()		//will return the value of x regardless its state.
 The state will remain unchanged
 ~~~

-Chapel also implements **_atomic_** operations with variables declared as `atomic`, and this provides another option to synchronise tasks.
-Atomic operations run completely independently of any other thread or process.
-This means that when several tasks try to write an atomic variable, only one will succeed at a given moment, providing implicit synchronisation between them.
-There is a number of methods defined for atomic variables, among them `sub()`, `add()`, `write()`, `read()`, and `waitfor()` are very useful to establish explicit synchronisation between tasks, as showed in the next code:
+{: .source}

+Chapel also implements **_atomic_** operations with variables declared as
+`atomic`, and this provides another option to synchronise tasks.
+Atomic
+operations run completely independently of any other thread or process.
+This
+means that when several tasks try to write an atomic variable, only one will
+succeed at a given moment, providing implicit synchronisation between them.
+There is a number of methods defined for atomic variables, among them `sub()`,
+`add()`, `write()`, `read()`, and `waitfor()` are very useful to establish
+explicit synchronisation between tasks, as showed in the next code:

 ~~~
 var lock: atomic int;